buzzware/cascade/api_docs/using_cascade/in_depth/blobs_in_depth.md

 3. The origin passes the request to the blob server eg. Azure storage
 4. Blob server returns the binary data and the OpResponse.ETag to Cascade
 5. Cascade stores the blob binary and ETag in the cache
-6. The application calls BlobGet again with the same path and 0 freshness
+6. The application later calls BlobGet again with the same path and a freshness requirement the cached blob does not meet (eg. 0)
 7. Cascade finds the cache version of the blob and its ETag
 8. Cascade copies the cached ETag into the new RequestOp.Etag
 9. Cascade passes the RequestOp to the Origin